Batla House vs Mission Mangal Box Office Prediction (Day 1): Which Film Will Mint Gold At BO?

 He further added, "Overall, the collections will largely depend on the content of the movie, as most of the John's films usually work on word of mouth."

-Meanwhile, the film's 'Saki Saki' song has topping the musical charts and has received a thumbs up from the audience.
+Meanwhile, the film's 'Saki Saki' song has topped the musical charts and has received a thumbs up from the audience.

 Mission Mangal Opening Day Box Office Prediction